Effective Field Theory Description of Light Dilaton: Phenomenological Analysis

+This requirement corresponds to the allowed parameter space enclosed by the blue dot-dashed lines in Fig.\,\ref{fig:constraint}, which restricts $f_\chi$ to a range between approximately $35~\mathrm{TeV}$ and $70~\mathrm{TeV}$.

+On the other hand, the excess may also be explained by statistical or systematic fluctuations.
+In this case, we derive a $90\%$ C.L. constraint on the dilaton VEV using the experimental uncertainty at Belle~II, which leads to

-The resulting exclusion region in the $(m_\chi,f_\chi)$ plane is shown as a blue shaded area in Fig.\,\ref{fig:constraint}.
-This analysis yields constraints on $f_\chi$ reaching up to approximately $70~$TeV, which are stronger than those from direct collider searches across the entire considered mass range $m_\chi\in[0.1,200]~$MeV.
+The corresponding exclusion region in the $(m_\chi, f_\chi)$ plane is shown as the blue shaded region in Fig.\,\ref{fig:constraint}.
+We find that the resulting constraint on $f_\chi$ can reach up to approximately $55~\mathrm{TeV}$, which is stronger than that from direct collider searches over the entire considered mass range $m_\chi\in[0.1,200]~\mathrm{MeV}$.

 Analogously, constraints can be derived from the rare decay $K^+\to\pi^+\chi$.
 The relevant effective Lagrangian is obtained from Eq.\,\eqref{equ:Lag_bs} by replacing $\bar{b}\to\bar{s}$ and final $\bar{s}\to\bar{d}$.
 The branching ratio is